How to Use Substring Functions in Excel (Types and Examples)

 • The SEARCH function will return the number of characters at which a specific character or text string is first found, reading from left to right.
 It will count characters up to “”.

-• Hence, the formula will extract data and provide the output accordingly.
+• The formula will extract data and provide the output accordingly.

-• After that, you will get the left side of the data with all uppercase letters if you press Enter on the keyboard.
+• Press Enter to get the left side of the data with all uppercase letters.

 Read More: How to Replace Text in Selected Cells in Excel